Police Officer Trainee

 EXPERIENCE AND TRAINING

 Graduation from high school or possession of a GED.
 Completion of 40 semester units or 60 quarter units from an accredited college.
 College units must be completed by time of application.
 Vision and hearing capabilities consistent with guidelines by P.O.S.T. and/or City of Mountain View.
-You will need a POST certificate verifying successful completion of the Work Sample Battery Test (WSBT) as well as a POST certificate verifying successful completion of the POST Entry Level Law Enforcement Test Battery (PELLETB) with a T-score of 50 or higher.
+You will need a POST certificate verifying successful completion of the POST Entry Level Law Enforcement Test Battery (PELLETB) with a T-score of 50 or higher.
 No working experience is required.
 Specialized training or college-level coursework in law enforcement, criminal justice or related field is highly desirable.

-*Please note: Applicants must submit current PELLETB and WSTB dated within a year of the application posting date in order to be considered for this opportunity.*
+*Please note: Applicants must submit current PELLETB dated within a year of the application posting date in order to be considered for this opportunity.*

 Required Licenses or Certificates